-\textbf{\textit{Agent-based approaches consistently enhance model performance for pathology analysis.}} As shown in Table \ref{tab:overall_results_pathmmuh_hr}, the results clearly demonstrate that incorporating agent-like navigation capabilities improves performance across models.
-Overall, models equipped with CPathAgent's prompting strategy show an average performance improvement of 3.2 percentage points, with Gemini-2.5-Pro improving from 73.2\% to 76.4\% and GPT-4.1-mini from 60.1\% to 62.3\% on the full benchmark.
+\textbf{\textit{Agent-based approaches consistently enhance model performance for pathology analysis.}} As shown in Table \ref{tab:overall_results_pathmmuh_hr}, incorporating agent-based approach improves performance across models.
+Specifically, with CPathAgent's prompting strategy, Gemini-2.5-Pro improves from 73.2\% to 76.4\% and GPT-4.1-mini from 60.1\% to 62.3\%.
 The enhancement is particularly pronounced in complex cancer types like KICH, where Gemini-2.5-Pro shows a dramatic improvement from 56.5\% to 69.3\% (+12.8\%).
-This consistent pattern across models and cancer types confirms that the ability to dynamically explore and reason over pathology images in a manner similar to expert pathologists is crucial for accurate diagnosis, especially for cases requiring integration of findings across multiple scales and regions.
-These promising results suggest that empowering vision models with expert-like navigation strategies could be a key approach for advancing AI performance in complex medical imaging tasks beyond pathology.
+This confirms that dynamically navigating and reasoning over huge regions that are similar to expert pathologists is crucial for accurate diagnosis, especially for cases requiring integration of findings across multiple scales and regions.
+These results suggest that empowering LMMs with expert-like navigation and reasoning strategies is a promising direction for advancing AI in pathology tasks.

-\textbf{\textit{Pathologist evaluation confirms that the navigation paths and diagnostic reasoning generated for both tasks meet clinical expectations.}} As shown in \ref{fig:success_rate}, VQA-based approaches achieve higher satisfaction rates than general description tasks.
-We attribute this to VQA's focused attention on target features, enabling better identification of key elements, while general descriptions require additional judgment regarding which content should be highlighted first.
-Furthermore, as shown in Figure \ref{fig:success_rate}, the pass@k metric demonstrates an upward trend as the number of model runs increases, indicating the model's potential to achieve improved results through multiple generations.